 Talent removing the cylinder from the cold block.
 NOTE to Videographer: From this step onward, all steps will be carried out in a different room located in a neighboring building

 After solidification, remove the parafilm from the bottom of the cylinder [1] and attach the agarose-containing tissue to the vibratome stage with cyanoacrylate glue [2].
+Then remove any excess surrounding agarose with a scalpel [3].

 Talent peeling off the parafilm from the bottom of the cylinder.

 Talent attaching agarose-containing tissue to the vibratome stage with cyanoacrylate glue.

+Added shot: Talent removing excess agarose with a scalpel.

 Submerge the stage in APBS solution for sectioning [1].
 Begin sectioning the agarose in 100-micrometer steps until the tissue tip is reached.
 Then, section until the distal portion of tissue is removed [2].